This post may contain affiliate links. Please read our disclosure policy.

-While I love decadent cookies such as these Double Chocolate Chip Cookies or Chocolate Crinkle Cookies, I also love going back to the basics, and what better cookie to do that with than these Christmas Butter Cookies?
+While I love decadent cookies like Double Chocolate Chip Cookies or Chocolate Crinkle Cookies, I also love going back to the basics.
+And what better cookie to do that with than these Christmas Butter Cookies

-If there’s one Christmas cookie staple to add to your cookie exchange parties or dessert tables, it’s definitely these soft and fluffy Christmas Butter Cookies!
-Serve them with a hot mug of chocolate or eggnog this Christmas, leave them out for Santa, or hand them out as scrumptious holiday gifts!
+Serve them with a mug of hot chocolate this Christmas, leave them out for Santa, or hand them out as scrumptious gifts!

 Ingredients for Christmas Butter Cookies